ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/invertedindexes.md

 is performance.
 In practice, users often search for multiple terms at once.
 For example, filter predicate `WHERE s LIKE '%little%' OR s LIKE
 '%big%'` can be evaluated directly using an inverted index by forming the union of the row id lists for terms "little" and "big".
 This also means that the parameter `GRANULARITY` supplied to index creation has no meaning (it may be removed from the syntax in the future).

+For those care about storage and I/O resources, `inverted_index_map_to_granule_id` can be set to `false`.
+Terms will map to granule ids
+(mark numbers) instead of row ids in this case, which greatly reduces size of posting list files, at the cost of precision loss for queries with multiple terms.
 :::

 ## Related Content